pwr-Solaar/Solaar/docs/rules.md

 which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
 For boolean settings '~' can be used to toggle the setting.

-A `KeyPress` action takes a sequence of X11 key symbols and simulates a chorded keypress on the keyboard, such as "A", "Shift+A", or "Control+A".
+A `KeyPress` action takes a sequence of X11 key symbols, such as "a" or "Control+a", and simulates a chorded keypress on the keyboard to produce these symbols.
-Use separate  `KeyPress` actions for multiple characters.
+Use separate  `KeyPress` actions for multiple characters, i.e., don't use a single `KeyPress` like 'a+b'.
+If a key symbol can only be produced by a shfited or level 3 keypress, e.g., "A", then Solaar will add keypresses to produce that keysymbol, e.g., simulating a left shift keypress to get "A" instead of "a".
-If Solaar can determine the current modifier keys, any key symbols that correspond to these modifier keys are not pressed.
+If Solaar can determine the current key modifiers (shift, control, etc.) any key symbols that correspond to these modifier keys are not pressed, so if the shift key is currently down on a keyboard Solaar will not bother to simulate a shift key.

 Simulating input in Linux is complex.
-Solaar has to try to determine which keyboard key corresponds to which input character as it cannot directly simulate inputting a character and, unfortunately, this determination can go wrong in multiple ways and is more likely to go wrong under Wayland than under X11.
+Solaar has to try to determine which keyboard key corresponds to which input character as it cannot directly simulate inputting a key symbol.
+Unfortunately, this determination can go wrong in several ways and is more likely to go wrong under Wayland than under X11.

 A `MouseScroll` action takes a sequence of two numbers and simulates a horizontal and vertical mouse scroll of these amounts.